ifelsebetter/ifelsebetter/README.md

 - Hello My name is if.
 - I am interest in Python, C, Javascript.
-- I am begginer engineer :>
+- I am begginer scripter :>

 <!---
 ifelsebetter/ifelsebetter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.